 Saving the best for last, the deadlift is a simple but brutal exercise.
 The powerlifter has to pick up a barbell, which is simply resting on the ground, and stand up with it before slowly lowering it back to the ground.

-There are also elements of gymnastics, Olympic weightlifting, bodyweight circuits, and even swimming.
+There are also elements of gymnastics, Olympic weightlifting and body-weight circuits.
 The idea is to avoid specificity.
-Each day, a new "WOD" (workout of the day) is posted on CrossFit's website with unique challenges.
+Each day, a new WOD (workout of the day) is posted on CrossFit's website with unique challenges.
 The international CrossFit competition is also fairly unpredictable.
 The competitors don't even know what the events will be until they get to the venue.

 One thing is for certain: Both disciplines require impressive amounts of mental toughness.
 Powerlifters have to remain calm while lifting hundreds of pounds.
 CrossFit athletes have to be able to push through their grueling and unpredictable full-body workouts.
 Neither sport is for the faint of heart.